Estimated reading time: One minute

 - Attempts to perform unaligned accesses when not allowed (eg. dereferencing a misaligned pointer) will cause an alignment fault on hardware devices.

 Apps can make arbitrary Linux system calls (and use QEMU semihosting features).
 Thus do not run untrusted apps on Speculos.

 It is worth noting that system calls (

 src/) do not expect malicious inputs.

-Speculos is not part of Ledger bug bounty programme.
+Speculos is not part of the Ledger bug bounty program.